eradiate/eradiate/docs/rst/developer_guide/scene_element_guide.rst

 The following steps are optional:

 * implement a post-init hook steps using the ``__attrs_post_init__()`` method;
-* enable factory-based instantiation using the :meth:`~eradiate._factory.BaseFactory.register()` decorator defined by the appropriate factory.
+* enable factory-based instantiation using the :meth:`~.Factory.register()` decorator defined by the appropriate factory.